MBB-team/VBA-toolbox/_wiki/statistical-models.md

 # Classical GLM data analysis

-The [general linear model](https://en.wikipedia.org/wiki/General_linear_model) (GLM) is a statistical linear model that relates a dependent variable $$y$$ to a linear combination of dependent variables as follows:
+The [general linear model](https://en.wikipedia.org/wiki/General_linear_model) (GLM) is a statistical linear model that relates a dependent variable $$y$$ to a linear combination of independent variables $$X$$ as follows:

 $$ y = X \beta + e $$

-where $$e$$ are model residuals, $$\beta$$ are unknown regresion coefficients and $$X$$ is the so-called design matrix.
-GLMs of this sort are equivalent to so-called "multiple regression models", and typical questions of interest can be framed in terms of a [contrast](https://en.wikipedia.org/wiki/Contrast_(statistics)) of dependent variables.
+where $$e$$ are model residuals, $$\beta$$ are unknown regresion coefficients and $$X$$ is the so-called [design matrix](https://en.wikipedia.org/wiki/Design_matrix).
+GLMs of this sort are equivalent to "[multiple regression models](https://en.wikipedia.org/wiki/Regression_analysis)", and typical questions of interest can be framed in terms of a [contrast](https://en.wikipedia.org/wiki/Contrast_(statistics)) of independent variables.
+This is equivalent to testing for the significance of $$c^T \beta$$, where $$c$$ is the contrast vector or matrix.
 Inference on such contrasts in the context of a GLM is very general, and grand-fathers most classical statistical approaches, including ANOVA, ANCOVA, MANOVA, MANCOVA, ordinary linear regression, t-test and F-test.

-The following script demonstrates VBA's GLM classical test functionality:
+Let us consider a toy example, where the GLM reduces to four independant (and arbitrary) variables.
+We simulate dummy data where only the first dependant variable actually induces variability across the 32 samples, and then use the function `GLM_contrast.m` to perform classical inference on the contrast of interest:

 ```matlab
 X  = randn(32, 4)  ;